 Another not-to-miss ice-skating rink is that of Castel Sant’Angelo: right in front of the imposing fortress, this 800 square meter rink is the best option to enjoy the skating while admiring breathtaking views of the Vatican City and its domes.

 So put on your gloves and earmuffs and head to the closest skating rink if you’re in Rome for Christmas!

 Every year people around the world look forward to the opportunity to enjoy gigantic Chrismas trees and nativity scenes.
-When you’re in Rome during Christmas season you can enjoy them in the churches or the museums.
+When you’re in Rome during December and Christmas season you can enjoy them in the churches or the museums.
 Most big churches prepare installations that are either animated, or inspired by local history or even contemporary.
 When you come to any church you’ll be amazed at the beauty and greatness of the nativity scenes.

 To delve into the tradition of Italian nativity scenes we suggest going to the annual edition of the nativity crib exhibition: 100 Presepi (cribs made by artists across the globe) in Piazza del Popolo’s Sala del Bramante.
 100 Presepi runs daily throughout the Christmas season until 6 January 2013.
 As an alternative you can visit the Christmas cribs in churches all over Rome.
 Rome boasts also a private museum near the Roman Forum, Museo Tipologico Nazionale del Presepio, with of more than 3,000 Christmas cribs and crib memorabilia accumulated by crib expert Angelo Stefanucci (1905-1990).